yoremi-trad-fr/rldev-2026/README.txt

+# rldev-2026
+Updates for rldev kit
 README – rlc 2026.x update
+Yoremi - 24/01/2026
 =========================
+[The problem occurred during the decompilation/recompilation of Clannad: Side Stories (Steam)]

 This update fixes multiple issues encountered when compiling and decompiling RealLive 1.6.x based games using rlc/kprl, including: